albinsuresh/thin-edge.io/docs/src/howto-guides/child_device_firmware_management.md

 Handling the above mentioned responsibilities involves multiple interactions with thin-edge over its MQTT and HTTP APIs.
-In cases, where the child device connector is installed alongside thin-edge on the same device, these APIs can be accessed via a local IP or even `127.0.0.1`.
+In cases where the child device connector is installed alongside thin-edge on the same device, these APIs can be accessed via a local IP or even `127.0.0.1`.
 The MQTT APIs are exposed via port 1883 and the HTTP APIs are exposed via port 8000, by default.
-But, when the child device connector is running directly on the external child device, the MQTT and HTTP APIs of thin-edge need to be accessed over the network using its IP address and ports, which are configured using the tedge config settings `mqtt.client.host` or `mqtt.client.port` for MQTT and `http.address` and `http.port` for HTTP.
+When the child device connector is running directly on the external child device, the MQTT and HTTP APIs of thin-edge need to be accessed over the network using its IP address and ports, which are configured using the tedge config settings `mqtt.client.host` or `mqtt.client.port` for MQTT and `http.address` and `http.port` for HTTP.